Gérald Marie: Sexual assault and harassment allegations

 The decision to drop the criminal investigations did not prevent alleged victims from pursuing claims against Marie through the civil courts.
 Former BBC journalist Lisa Brinkworth is among the alleged victims who said they would progress civil cases against Gérald Marie.
 Brinkworth claims she was sexually assaulted in a Milan nightclub by Marie in 1998, while she was working undercover on a documentary investigation into sex crimes against fashion models.

-He was the president of Elite Model Management European division and was one of the most powerful men in fashion.
+On June 5, 2026, Carré Otis lodged a fresh complaint in Paris accusing Marie of the rape of a minor, committed when she was 17, and of human trafficking.
+On July 15, 2026, six further women, most of them American nationals, filed complaints alleging rape and human trafficking in the 1980s and 1990s.
+The complaints were lodged with civil party status before the senior investigating judge at the Paris Judicial Court.
+Their lawyer, Mathias Darmon, said that two of the six were coming forward for the first time, and that one had been a minor at the time of the alleged offences.
+Marie's lawyer, Céline Bekerman, said that he "categorically denies these allegations, today as he did yesterday", that they had already been examined in a thorough investigation by the Paris public prosecutor's office, and that there was "no reason to mobilise the justice system again to revisit, nearly 40 years after the alleged events, a case that is both time-barred and closed".

 Personal life

 He was married to Canadian supermodel Linda Evangelista between 1987 and 1993.